bobrossrtx/virtcomp/docs/TEST_FRAMEWORK_DESIGN.md

-# VirtComp Testing Framework Design Document
+# DemiEngine Testing Framework Design Document

 ## Overview

-This document outlines the design for a modern, comprehensive testing framework for VirtComp that combines unit testing capabilities with integration testing support for hex programs.
+This document outlines the design for a modern, comprehensive testing framework for DemiEngine that combines unit testing capabilities with integration testing support for hex programs.

 ## Current Problems